Enables or disables collapsible (grouped) rows in the exported file.

 Specifies the name of the file that is exported to Excel.
 Defaults to

 Enables or disables the column filtering in the Excel file.

 true, the content is forwarded to

 proxyURL even if the browser supports the saving of files locally.

 The exported data groups.
-The groups must be compatible with the

 The options of the cells that are inserted before the header cells to align the headers and the column values (when the data is grouped).